Mahmoud-zino/SignalKitWebsite/src/routes/docs/quick-start/+page.md

 Open this scene and press Play to see the example in action.
 You can then examine the scripts and setup to understand how everything works together.
 Come back to this tutorial when you're ready to build it yourself!

+> [!TIP]
+> If you're new to event systems, we recommend reading the [Basic Concepts](/docs/basics) guide first to understand how SignalKit works before diving into this tutorial.

 ## Step 1: Create a Signal Channel

 Signal channels are ScriptableObjects that act as event broadcasters.
 Let's create one for our score event.